jakejones48/Impact-mod/README.md

 ==========

 things to do:

-store data in a 2D array based on chunk location define the changing of biome border numbers setup atomatic allocation of initial ImpactNumber find an effective way of changing the biome without causing Lag Rerender method to see the changes(needs to be sent to the client upon biome change)
+Finish creation of files upon chunk creeation/load find an effective way of changing the biome without causing Lag (remeber to reset the chunk file to 0)
+Rerender method to see the changes(needs to be sent to the client upon biome change from server)